 Other IL casinos face a cap of 2,000 gaming positions.
 If you add amenities like convention space, a hotel, and restaurants, this could easily become one of the largest casinos in the nation.

 That’s interesting given the landscape that already exists in the greater Chicago area.
-The Rivers Casino sits in suburban Des Plaines, for example.
+Rivers Casino sits in suburban Des Plaines, for example.

 Additionally, there are off-track betting sites in several Chicago suburbs.
 If you cross the state line into Indiana, the Ameristar East Chicago is a short drive.
+Hard Rock Casino opened in May 2021 in Gary.

-Gary, IN, is also set to be the future home of a Hard Rock Casino.
-Then, add in that DraftKings plans to operate a brick-and-mortar sportsbook in or near Wrigley Field.
+DraftKings plans to operate a brick-and-mortar sportsbook in or near Wrigley Field.

 The Chicago casino project could become the jewel of the nation’s third-largest gambling market if it ever becomes reality.
 Currently, there is some movement toward that end but it’s very preliminary.